slown1/XamDialogs/component/Details.md

-# DHDialogs
+# XamDialogs

-Custom dialogs for picking dates and simple lists
+Custom dialogs for picking dates and from simple lists for Xamarin.iOS

  * Closely resembles new style iOS 7+ AlertViews
  * Customisable